vacoa/zero/README.md

 - **Listen and Do**: Trigger hotword detection, i.e., *Zero* listens and do the specified action
 - **Activate**: Enable or disable hotword detection

-### Offline music

-- The music files should be in the music library folder `~/share/player/lib`
-- The playlists are defined in `~/share/player/list`
-- Copy the examplary playlists `cp ~/share/app/zero/config/examples/defaut.json ~/share/player/list` and `cp ~/share/app/zero/config/examples/test.json ~/share/player/list`
-- In a playlist file, the tracks are defined relatively to the music library folder `~/share/player/lib`
-- The default playlist `defaut.json` is played with the voice command **Musique**

 ## IV.
 Hand gesture control

 The Javascript library is included in the web application.
 The Leap motion controller is connected to a Windows computer.